MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

    api.powerbi.com/v1/admin/workspaces/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -Method Delete
 `

-3) Refresh the page, and the reinitialization of the workspace begins, similar to the process of the first installation.
+3) Click the **Workspaces** menu and select **Admin monitoring** to trigger the reinitialization of the workspace, similar to the process of the first installation.
+On occasion, refreshing the page is also required.

 ## Related content